 IC Fact Sheet

 Major changes by budget mechanism and/or budget activity detail are briefly described below.
-Note that there may be overlap between budget mechanism and activity detail, and these highlights will not sum to the total change for the FY 2022 President’s Budget request for NINDS, which is $2,783.3 million, an increase of $272.4 million from the FY 2021 Enacted level.
+Note that there may be overlap between budget mechanism and activity detail, and these highlights will not sum to the total change for the FY 2023 President’s Budget request for NINDS, which is $2,768.0 million, an increase of $254.6 million from the FY 2022 CR level.
+The request includes $225.0 million provided by the 21st Century Cures Act.
 Within the President’s Budget request level, NINDS will pursue its highest research priorities through strategic investments and careful stewardship of appropriated funds.

-The NINDS budget reflects an increase of $215.8 million in the Research Project Grants portfolio, including SBIR/STTR awards.
-Competing RPGs are expected to increase by 87 grants in FY 2022 compared to the FY 2021 enacted level of awards.
+The NINDS budget reflects an increase of $239.5 million in the Research Project Grants portfolio, including SBIR/STTR awards.
+Competing RPGs are expected to increase by 193 grants in FY 2023 compared to the FY 2022 CR level of awards.

 (Dollars in Thousands)